saberman888/Reddit-Save-Tool/README.md

 		-rha: Enable reddit-html-archiver output
 ```

-#Known Issues
+## Known Issues

--The -l [limit] option doesn't always work
+1. The -l [limit] option doesn't always work
--Running RSA without any valid settings.json will cause the program to crash or generate a segment fault
+2. Running RSA without any valid settings.json will cause the program to crash or generate a segment fault

-#Things I plan to do to RSA/RST
+## Things I plan to do to RSA/RST

--Fix the aformentioned issues
+1. Fix the aformentioned issues
--Add more options for directory structure E.g /Sub/Post_tite/[Content]
+2. Add more options for directory structure E.g /Sub/Post_tite/[Content]
--Add things like author, permalink and etc to the text files
+2. Add things like author, permalink and etc to the text files
--Create GUI for RSA
+3. Create GUI for RSA
--Create a better CMD args scanner or check if you can make it better
+4. Create a better CMD args scanner or check if you can make it better
--Implement the rest of the ways for directory structure
+5. Implement the rest of the ways for directory structure